-The amendment provides a temporary exemption that permits, but does not require, insurers, under specified criteria, to apply IAS 39 Financial Instruments: Recognition and Measurement, rather than IFRS 9 Financial Instruments until the adoption of IFRS 17 Insurance Contracts which is the IFRS replacing IFRS 4, with a proposed effective date of annual periods beginning on or after 1 January 2023.
+The amendment provides a temporary exemption that permits, but does not require, insurers, under specified criteria, to apply IAS 39 Financial Instruments: Recognition and Measurement, rather relevant fees, only fees paid or received between the borrower and than IFRS 9 Financial Instruments until the adoption of IFRS 17 Insurance Contracts which is the IFRS replacing IFRS 4, with a proposed effective date of annual periods beginning on or after 1

-The corporation, who has not previously applied any version of IFRS 9 (other than the paragraphs required) and whose activities are predominantly connected with insurance given that more than 90% of its total carrying amount of liabilities is connected with insurance for its annual period ending 31 March 2016 and for all subsequent periods, meet the specified criteria for this exemption and have chosen to defer the adoption of IFRS 9.
+The Corporation, which has not previously applied any version of IFRS 9 (other than the paragraphs required) and whose activities are predominantly connected with insurance given that more than 90% of its total carrying amount of liabilities is connected with insurance for its annual period ending 31 March 2016 and for all subsequent periods, meet the specified criteria for this exemption and have chosen to defer the adoption of IFRS 9.
 The total carrying amount of liabilities connected with insurance is made up of liabilities under IFRS 4 (N\$ 736.4 million as at March 2022) and a deferred tax liability (N\$ 18.4 million as at 31 March 2022).